Agent Learning via Early Experience: Preliminaries

 \subsection{Learning without Rewards}

 A key challenge in real-world language agent environments is the absence of reliable reward signals.
 Many environments either lack verifiable rewards entirely or provide only sparse, delayed feedback after long interaction sequences.
 This motivates learning from alternative supervision sources.
+Given a dataset of expert demonstrations $\mathcal{D}_\text{expert} = \{(s_i, a_i)\}_{i=1}^N$, where $a_i$ denotes the expert action at state $s_i$, imitation learning~\citep{pomerleau1991efficient,schaal1996learning} aims to minimize the supervised learning loss: